Above Left: Kenneth Anthony

 in an article discussing recent interlocking changes in Houston.
 It has

-been annotated to illustrate the semi-circular belt line constructed by
+been annotated to illustrate the belt line constructed by

 the HB&T around the east side of Houston.
 Note that the published map